FelisDiligens/Fallout76-QuickConfiguration/What's new.md

-### What's new in v1.11.3?
+### What's new in v1.11.3? - All in-game settings available

 This is a small update that
 - changes the UI a bit,
 - adds sensitivity sliders for the gamepad,
-- adds a texture quality setting,
+- adds an overall graphics quality setting,
+- adds separate quality settings for textures, shadows, water, & volumetric lighting,
 - and fixes a few bugs.

+Took me a while, but with this update, all in-game settings (as of game version 1.6.4.78) are now available under the "Tweaks" page.

 **Changelog:**
 <details>